 - 100 grams Enoki mushrooms, trimmed and gently wiped clean

 Stir Fry Sauce

-- 1 tbsp chilli sauce I used Sambal Oelek
+- 1 tablespoon chilli sauce I used Sambal Oelek

 - 1 cup vegetable stock